My Creative Evolution

 Sadly, I think out of all 90 stanzas, the one most of us do our best to try and forget is the one where I described experiencing the guy standing behind me on the subway 'T' whose erection, due to such sardine-like proximity on crowded public transit, kept poking me in the lower back every time the train would shift.
 It’s not something one easily forgets.

 Age 28.
 I wrote an 8-week children/teen course that I taught in Austin.
-Later, I was asked to create a train-the-trainer program so others could teach it around the country.
+Later, I was asked to develop a train-the-trainer program so that others could teach it nationwide.
 That terrified me.
 I shelved the project, and it collects dust to this day, awaiting its resurrection.

 I drew the logo for the course, and its stages of evolution have meaning.
 Drawing hands, as you can see, is not my strong suit.